- This event has passed.

 From there, we’ll explore the best riding the Silk Sheets region has to offer, with an ideal balance of dirt and pavement, and just the right number of sleepy cows.
 We’ll end up at Cochran Mill Nature Center to cool off in the falls and hike (or shred!) its trails until a very Toecutters happy hour kicks off with snacks and cold ones.
 We’re bringing a photographer and a videographer to make sure you get some evidence to show off at work all week.

-And then it’s time for an Italian feast!
-Chef Justin Dixon (The Shed at Glenwood) is putting out a spread at the campsite, where we’ll have a kale Caesar, tagliatelle bolognese, fresh-baked garlic bread, and a limitless supply of tallboys and red wine.
+And then it’s time for a Mexican feast!
+Chef Justin Dixon (The Shed at Glenwood) is putting out a spread at the campsite.

 With our bellies full, we’ll sleep out under the stars near the waterfalls at Cochran Mill, and wake up just in time for a farm-fresh, camp-cooked breakfast before we set off on an altogether different, but equally amazing, route home.